The CLPL programme for the new term is now live!Find upcoming CLPL sessions 📚

 Key Area 2.2.1 – Regular opportunities to read for pleasure

-Ensuring that regular reading for pleasure takes place, reading is integrated into the school day/week and not just used to fill time or to reward good work, demonstrating that reading is considered important within the school.
+Ensuring that regular reading for pleasure takes place; reading is integrated into the school day / week and not just used to fill time or to reward good work, demonstrating that reading is considered an enjoyable and important activity within the school.

-Schools should ensure that all learners have regular time to read texts of their own choosing in one of the below ways, or in another way that suits their setting:
+Schools should ensure that all learners have regular time to read texts of their own choosing, that they are enjoying and are engaged with, in one of the below ways, or in another way that suits their setting and learners:

 Having regular reading at registration / transition times / other times as appropriate